kokkos/kokkos.github.io/content/about/publications.md

 ## Citing Kokkos

-For a list of recommended citations please go to [Citing Kokkos](https://kokkos.org/citing-kokkos).
+To ensure proper attribution in your work, please refer to our [Citing Kokkos](https://kokkos.org/citing-kokkos) page for a list of recommended citations.

 ## Publication List